geraldywy/cz3005_lab1/README.md

 Each task is ran separately in its own command, differing only in the folder name specified.

 ## Using makefile
-"task" argument value must be one of TaskOne, TaskTwo or TaskThree. <br>
+"task" argument value must be one of TaskOne, TaskOneOptimised, TaskTwo or TaskThree. <br>
 Example for task one.
 ```
 $ make run task=TaskOne